fjbarton/Getting-and-Cleaning-Data-Assignment/README.md

 R code in file run_analysis.R

-The following data files are required and re assumed to be in the current working directory:
+The following data files are required and are assumed to be in the current working directory:

 features.txt - description of measures in X_train.txt and X_test.txt data files
 activity_labels.txt - description of activity codes in y_train.txt and y_test.txt